kfarnung/advent-of-code/2018/day09/README.md

 Amused by the speed of your answer, the Elves are curious:

-_What would the winning Elf's score be if the number of the last marble were 100 times larger?_
+_What would the new winning Elf's score be if the number of the last marble were 100 times larger?_